RobinBoers/geheimesite.nl/src/content/en/now.md

 title: "Now"
 translationKey: now
 url: "/now.html"
+menu: "more"
+weight: 5
 ---

 This page is inspired by Derek Siver's [now page movement](https://sive.rs/nowff).
 I think I'm a bit late to the party, but whatever.
 No one cares anyway.
 For those very confused: this page describes what I'm currently up to.

-_Last updated: December 2022 from the Netherlands._
+_Last updated: January 2023 from the Netherlands._

 {{< hr >}}